KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Aruzhan Makhmutova

-- Develop an application prototype using data from custdev
-- created the ux part of the design
-- implemented the logo on the pages
-- approved the ux part of our app
-- corrected some bugs in the prototype
+Based on the earlier user flow and using the data from custdev provided to me by the project manager, I created low-fi wireframes.
+Which are useful in the early stages of product development because they focus on pure functionality rather than aesthetics.
+They are executed in a monochrome palette, deliberately omitting details such as colors, fonts, logos and precise dimensions.
+To show what elements will eventually appear on the page.
+This is how I worked on the ux part of our design, putting the logo on the pages.
+Also on a call with the team we considered the ux part of the design and found places that can be improved or done differently.
+After that I corrected some bugs in the wireframes and approved the design

 ## Balzhan Jumabekova